 0.4 Using this guide

-The pronoun “you” throughout the book refers to the reader.
+The pronoun “you” throughout the guide refers to the reader.
 “We” refers to the WildTrax Team in general.

 You can jump to different sections of the guide using the links.